jcnelson/poxl/README.md

 This repository contains code to recreate the [Proof of Transfer consensus mechanism](https://docs.stacks.co/understand-stacks/proof-of-transfer) via a smart contract on the [Stacks blockchain](https://www.stacks.co/).

-The contract is further modified to support the creation of a CITY TOKEN, following the properties outlined below.
+The contract is further modified to support the creation of a 'citycoin', following the properties outlined below.

 ## Mining

-- for each Stacks block in the Stacks blockchain, miners can mine a fixed amount of CITY TOKENS
+- for each Stacks block in the Stacks blockchain, miners can mine a fixed amount of citycoins
-- anyone can mine the CITY TOKEN by submitting STX to the contract
+- anyone can mine the citycoin by submitting STX to the contract
 - the winning miner for a given Stacks block is selected by a VRF, weighted by the miner's STX bid compared to the total STX bid in a given Stacks block
-- the winning miner is eligible for a fixed amount of the CITY TOKEN as a reward
+- the winning miner is eligible for a fixed amount of the citycoin as a reward
-- after 100 Stacks blocks, the winning miner may claim the CITY TOKEN at any time
+- after 100 Stacks blocks, the winning miner may claim the citycoin at any time
-- both the act of mining then claiming the CITY TOKEN are required to increase the total supply, unclaimed CITY TOKENS are never minted
+- both the act of mining then claiming the citycoin are required to increase the total supply, unclaimed citycoins are never minted

 ## Stacking

-- anyone can lock up their CITY TOKENS and earn the right to claim a portion of all STX commited by miners over a given number of reward cycles
+- anyone can lock up their citycoins and earn the right to claim a portion of all STX commited by miners over a given number of reward cycles
-- the STX rewards in a given reward cycle are determined by what fraction of CITY TOKENS are locked up compared to all other Stackers
+- the STX rewards in a given reward cycle are determined by what fraction of citycoins are locked up compared to all other Stackers
-- the STX rewards will be distributed 70% to CITY TOKEN holders and 30% to a custodied STX account that represents the city treasury
+- the STX rewards will be distributed 70% to citycoin holders and 30% to a custodied STX account that represents the city treasury
 - the STX rewards by Stackers could then be Stacked again on the Stacks blockchain, yielding Bitcoin

 ## Code Requirements - Contract Modifications